 The Cambridge Chamber of Commerce recognized the efforts of HUDS and Food for Free and granted them the 2017 Visionary Award.

 Harvard University is a prestigious, pioneering university that makes up the bedrock of the American university system.
+This is only the latest in Harvard news.
 Their alumni change lives and minds every day.
 Admissions does not discriminate for lack of funds or for any other reason other than merit.
 Check out their website for more details.